GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/Example.rst

 .. math::
    x_d = \frac { x_{S_g} } { D_L }

-The figure below compares the results from GEOSX (dashed curves) and the corresponding analytical solution (solid curves) for the change of gas saturation (:math:`S_g`) and water saturation (:math:`S_w`) along the flow direction.
+The figure below compares the results from GEOS (dashed curves) and the corresponding analytical solution (solid curves) for the change of gas saturation (:math:`S_g`) and water saturation (:math:`S_w`) along the flow direction.

-GEOSX reliably captures the immiscible transport of two phase flow (CO2 and water).
-GEOSX matches the analytical solutions in the formation and the progress of abrupt fronts in the saturation profiles.
+GEOS reliably captures the immiscible transport of two phase flow (CO2 and water).
+GEOS matches the analytical solutions in the formation and the progress of abrupt fronts in the saturation profiles.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/buckleyLeverettFigure.py